Business Immigration

 Real-World Example

-Michael and Emma, a married couple from California, moved to Lisbon in 2024.
-Michael held a D7 visa, and Emma applied for family reunification.
-Within two months, she received her residence permit and started remote freelance work for US clients.
+Michael and Emma, a married couple from California, moved to Lisbon in 2025.
+Michael held a D7 visa, and Emma applied for family reunification under the new exceptions for cohabiting couples.
+Within three months (despite AIMA delays), she received her residence permit and started remote freelance work for US clients.

 Conclusion

 Moving to Europe as a couple is very feasible for US citizens—as long as you know which visa path to pursue and prepare your paperwork properly.
-Whether one of you has a job offer or passive income, most countries welcome family unity.
+Whether one of you has a job offer or passive income, most countries welcome family unity, though 2026 brings more emphasis on integration and digital processing.

 At Jobbatical, we’ll help you find the right path, gather your documents, and ensure your move is seamless for both partners.